nexxeln/spotify-voice-control/README.md

 6. Say `pause` to pause the music
 7. Say `resume` to resume the music
 8. Say `skip` to skip to the next track
+9. Say `volume {number}` to set the volume to a number between 0 and 100
-9. Sometimes the speech_recognition library doesn't understand some names.
+10. Sometimes the speech_recognition library doesn't understand some names.
 For this there is a presets feature
       - Go to `settings.json` and add your own presets
       - See `presets_example.json` for an example
       - Make your own in `settings.json`
       - Presets can only be one word so make it meaningful
       - Now you can say `{preset}` to play a preset
-10. Say `quit` to quit the program
+11. Say `quit` to quit the program

 <p align="right">(<a href="#top">back to top</a>)</p>